Energy-dynamics interplay in temporal networks triggers explosive synchronization: interplay between energy and synchronization

-Solving Eq.~\ref{eq::eq10}, we obtain the following expression for the intrinsic energy of node $j$ given by Eq.~\ref{eq::eq11}:
+By solving Eq.~\ref{eq::eq10}, we obtain the analytical expression of the intrinsic energy for each node $j$, as given in Eq.~\ref{eq::eq11}.

-According to Eq.~\ref{eq::eq5}, progressively increasing the threshold parameter $\delta$ enables a smooth transition from a sparse network (for $\delta \to 0$) to a fully connected network (for $\delta \to +\infty$).
-This energy-based connectivity mechanism allows systems with similar intrinsic energies (within a tolerance of approximately $\delta$) to be coupled.
+According to Eq.~\ref{eq::eq5}, gradually increasing the threshold parameter $\delta$ enables a smooth transition from a sparse network (for $\delta \to 0$) to a fully connected network (for $\delta \to +\infty$).
+This $\delta$ defines the tolerance in intrinsic energy differences required for two nodes to interact: a small $\delta$ allows connections only between nodes with very similar energies, while a large $\delta$ allows connection of nodes with increasingly different energies.
 In the following, we consider a network of $100$ R\"ossler oscillators, where the structure $\mathbf{G}(t)$ is modulated by the intrinsic energy of the systems composing the network.
 The initial conditions of the oscillators are randomly sampled within the interval $[-1, 1]$.
-The system dynamics are solved numerically using the fourth-order Runge–Kutta algorithm. }
+The system dynamics are solved numerically using the fourth-order Runge–Kutta algorithm.

 The parameters used for the Rössler systems are $a = 0.2$, $b = 0.2$, and $c = 7$.
-To illustrate the transition to phase synchronization in this network, we make use of the order parameter.
-The concept of the order parameter, originally introduced by Kuramoto and Battogtokh~\cite{kuramoto2002coexistence}, is a powerful tool for characterizing phase synchronization in systems of coupled oscillators.
+To illustrate the transition to phase synchronization in the network, we use the order parameter, a concept originally introduced by Kuramoto and Battogtokh~\cite{kuramoto2002coexistence}, which provides a powerful measure for characterizing phase coherence in systems of coupled oscillators.
 Its computation relies on extracting the instantaneous phase from each individual time series within the system.
 To determine the phase of a given time-dependent signal $s(\tau)$, we construct its associated analytic signal using the Hilbert transform $\tilde{s}(\tau)$.
 The analytic signal is defined as:

 where $i^2 = -1$, $r(\tau)$ denotes the instantaneous amplitude, and $\varphi(\tau)$ the instantaneous phase of the signal $s(\tau)$.
 For each oscillator $j$, the instantaneous phase $\varphi_j(\tau)$ is thus given by: